 Coach Pama learned about winning championships as a product of the famed Dutch soccer (sports) scene.

 As SC Cambuur-Leeuwarden’s Chief Executive Officer / General Manager for 5 years, Pama took his lessons learned from the field and applied them administratively at the sports highest level to help spur SC Cambuur’s growth into one of the most respected Dutch professional soccer organizations.
-Through his tireless efforts, Pama was been responsible for instilling the groundwork for SC Cambuur’s success in his five years at the head and well into the future.
+Through his tireless efforts, Pama was been responsible for instilling the groundwork for SC Cambuur’s success in his five years at the helm and well into the future.

 In his five-plus years as the organization’s CEO and GM, Pama overhauled Cambuur’s business framework, leading to, among other things a near promotion in 2009 and 2010 to the Eredivisie, the highest professional league in the Netherlands.
 He emphasized the development of local talent and as a result, SC Cambuur had the (transfer) rights to some of the most talented young players in Dutch soccer.
 Several records were broken during his tenure at Cambuur (longest winning streak, highest average attendance, most replica jersey’s sold in single season, highest play off TV ratings etc).
 Furthermore, the club was recognized by the Dutch government and KNVB as one of the most involved professional sport franchises in the community.
 In 2011, Pama resigned from SC Cambuur.